-- 1 Important Information By default, the first 20 transactions or locations are displayed and are sorted worst down from top to bottom and left to right.
+Important Information By default, the first 20 transactions or locations are displayed and are sorted worst down from top to bottom and left to right.
 To change the number of transactions or locations displayed, select Admin > Platform > Setup and Maintenance > Infrastructure Settings, choose Applications, select End User/System Availability Management, and locate the Max. number of transactions or locations in Triage report entry in the End User/System Availability Management - Data table.
 Modify the value to the required number.
 The Triage report does not display deleted transactions, although End User Management does store transaction history.
 Once you have generated a Triage report with a specific profile and specific filters, End User Management displays the report with these parameters upon subsequent visits to the report, during the same Web session.
 When the Triage report is requested, HP Business Availability Center checks when the collector ping time and data time were last reported.
-By default, HP Business Availability Center compares these values to 60 minutes.
-If the last report time is higher than the default, a yellow icon is displayed in the Triage report.
-You can change this setting in the Infrastructure Settings Manager.
-To change the last pint time and last data time defaults, select Admin > Platform > Setup and Maintenance > Infrastructure Settings, choose Applications, select End User/System Availability Management, in the End User/System Availability Management, in the End User/System Availability Management - Data table, locate the following entries and modify their values to the number of minutes required: Max. time since last reported collector ping time > Max. time since last reported collector data time
+By default, HP Business Availability Center settings in the Infrastructure Settings Manager.
+To change the last pint time and last data time default, select Admin > Platform > Setup and Maintenance > Infrastructure Settings, choose Applications, select End User/System Availability Management, in the End User/System Availability Management - Data table, locate the following entries and modify their values to the number of minutes required: